Fashion activism: The Keffiyeh

 The Keffiyeh is a traditional black and white scarf worn around the head or neck.
 According to design critic Hala Malak, the Keffiyeh dates back to pre-Islamic Sumer.
 High priests would wear turbans and fishing nets when praying for prosperous fishing seasons; the integration of these two textiles eventually led to the classic fishnet pattern the Keffiyeh is known for.
 Following the 1936 Arab Revolt, the Keffiyeh became a symbol of political uprising and rebellion.
 It was not until the rise of Arafat in the 1960s that the scarf came to symbolize Palestinian solidarity.
 The scarf has appeared among many leftist groups and anti-war organizations.
 The scarf was used as a fashion accessory in Balenciaga's F/W 2007 show.
 The Keffiyeh is a fashion staple in the west, although few are aware of its rich political history.
 Today, the Kaflab Foundation works with artists and designers to explore and destigmatize Arab heritage and identity through the Keffiyeh.

-Serpican Naro
+Serpica Naro

 Serpica Naro was an activist brand set up by Milan-based chain-worker activists in 2005.
 Its mission was to infiltrate the Milan Fashion Week to stage a protest over labor conditions in the fashion industry.
 By setting up a brand, utilizing made-up Japanese street credibility, the activists managed to convince the organizers of the fashion week the brand was legit and got a show booked on the official schedule.
 On the catwalk, the activists used garments to perform critiques of the working conditions across the fashion economy.